HaPham727/My-Go/README.md

 A WIP, light-weight game simulator for Go/Weiqi/Baduk/Cờ Vây programmed in the C++ language.
 This project is rendered using the [raylib](https://github.com/raysan5/raylib) C++ library.

 ## 🌟Features
-- Can render Go/Weiqi/Baduk/Cờ Vây board at sizes 19x19, 13x13, and 9x9.
+- Render Go/Weiqi/Baduk/Cờ Vây board at sizes 19x19, 13x13, and 9x9.
-- Detects MOUSE_BUTTON_LEFT to place Black and White pieces in alternating order.
+- Use left mouse clicks to place Black and White pieces in alternating order.
-- Automatically detects and removes dead/surrounded groups of pieces from the board.
+- Dead/surrounded groups of pieces are automatically removed from the board.
+- A Game End screen with option to play again pops up after 2 consecutive passes.

 ## ✨Plans
 - Add scoring (most likely under Chinese rules).
 - Add app icon.
-- Add the little dots in certain intersections at certain sizes.